mohsaka/velox/velox/docs/develop/types.rst

 IPPREFIX networks.

 IPPREFIX represents an IPv6 or IPv4 formatted IPv6 address along with a one byte prefix length.
-Its physical type is VARBINARY but has a fixed length of 17 bytes.
-The format that the address is stored in is defined as part of `RFC 4291#section-2.5.5.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.5.5.2>`_.
+Its physical type is ROW(HUGEINT, TINYINT).
+The IPADDRESS is stored in the HUGEINT and is in the form defined in `RFC 4291#section-2.5.5.2 <https://datatracker.ietf.org/doc/html/rfc4291.html#section-2.5.5.2>`_.
-The prefix length is stored in the last byte of the VARBINARY array.
+The prefix length is stored in the TINYINT.
 The IP address stored is the canonical(smallest) IP address in the subnet range.
 This type can be used in IP subnet functions.